ncatlab/nlab-content/pages/5/9/0/3/3095/content.md

 ## Phonology

-Phonology is the subfield of linguistics that studies the grammatical notion of sound.
+*[[phonology|Phonology]]* is the subfield of linguistics that studies the grammatical notion of sound.
 The smallest unit of phonology is the _phoneme_, which is what is traditionally called a sound.
 Phonology is interested in such areas like vowel harmony, contrast, stress, allophony, phonological rules, phonological constraints etc. To read more, see [the page on phonology](https://ncatlab.org/nlab/show/phonology).

 ## Syntax